 The Summer School fee: £145 for MfE Members, £175 for non-members, £85 for Students, covers all music, tuition, refreshments at breaks, and drinks and buffet after the showcase concert.
 In order to provide the best quality experience for all participants, some instrument numbers will be capped.
 Please book early to avoid disappointment.

-Booking for this event is now open!
+Booking for this event is now closed

 Orchestral Playing Day: 10.00am – 5.30pm